Updated: December 1, 2016

-|SQL Server Database Engine||SQL Server Database Engine includes the Database Engine, the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, and the Data Quality Services (DQS) server.|
+|SQL Server Database Engine||SQL Server Database Engine includes the Database Engine, the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, in database analytics integration, and Polybase integration for access to Hadoop and other heterogeneous data sources, and the Data Quality Services (DQS) server.|

 |Analysis Services||Analysis Services includes the tools for creating and managing online analytical processing (OLAP) and data mining applications.|

 |Reporting Services||Reporting Services includes server and client components for creating, managing, and deploying tabular, matrix, graphical, and free-form reports.
 Reporting Services is also an extensible platform that you can use to develop report applications.|

 |Integration Services||Integration Services is a set of graphical tools and programmable objects for moving, copying, and transforming data.
 It also includes the Data Quality Services (DQS) component for Integration Services.|

 |Master Data Services||Master Data Services (MDS) is the SQL Server solution for master data management.
 MDS can be configured to manage any domain (products, customers, accounts) and includes hierarchies, granular security, transactions, data versioning, and business rules, as well as an Add-in for Excel that can be used to manage data.|

 |SQL Server Management Studio||SQL Server Management Studio is an integrated environment to access, configure, manage, administer, and develop components of SQL Server.
 Management Studio lets developers and administrators of all skill levels use SQL Server.|

 |SQL Server Configuration Manager||SQL Server Configuration Manager provides basic configuration management for SQL Server services, server protocols, client protocols, and client aliases.|

 |SQL Server Profiler||SQL Server Profiler provides a graphical user interface to monitor an instance of the Database Engine or Analysis Services.|

 |Database Engine Tuning Advisor||Database Engine Tuning Advisor helps create optimal sets of indexes, indexed views, and partitions.|

 |Data Quality Client||Provides a highly simple and intuitive graphical user interface to connect to the DQS server, and perform data cleansing operations.
 It also allows you to centrally monitor various activities performed during the data cleansing operation.|

 |SQL Server Data Tools||SQL Server Data Tools provides an IDE for building solutions for the Business Intelligence components: Analysis Services, Reporting Services, and Integration Services.|

 (Formerly called Business Intelligence Development Studio).

-SSDT also includes "Database Projects", which provides an integrated environment for database developers to carry out all their database design work for any SQL Server platform (both on and off premise) within Visual Studio.
+SQL Server Data Tools also includes "Database Projects", which provides an integrated environment for database developers to carry out all their database design work for any SQL Server platform (both on and off premise) within Visual Studio.
 Database developers can use the enhanced Server Explorer in Visual Studio to easily create or edit database objects and data, or execute queries.